GabBorcena12/ai-chat-app/README.md

 ### Backoffice Sections

+- Sidebar groups
+  - `Workspaces`: links to Chat, Backoffice, ML Training, and FAQs
+  - `Validation`: workflow, reports, prompt templates, and knowledge entries
+  - `Administration`: profile and user management
+  - groups are collapsible so the page stays easier to scan
 - `Workflow`
   - shows the full improvement loop from reported answer to published reviewer
   - displays counts for pending reports, approved fixes, training candidates, and live knowledge